 Trusts in Portugal can be managed by specific companies.
 There are certain reasons why trusts are set up in Portugal, and among them, the following are the most important:

 - Family assets can be controlled with the help of trusts in Portugal.
 Also, protection is offered in this case.
-It can be established from the beginning who are the beneficiaries of the trust in question, as well as how it can be distributed, taking into account the shares and amount.
+It can be established from the beginning who the beneficiaries of the trust in question are, as well as how the assets can be distributed, taking into account the shares and amount.
 Many people set up a trust in Portugal to protect their wealth in case of divorce.

 - Good tax planning can be done with the help of a trust in Portugal.
 There are certain tax exemptions applicable to trusts in Portugal.
 A specialist in the field can help you in this direction, explaining the conditions under which certain taxes can be avoided.